vvs888/frontend-nanodegree-arcade-game/README.md

 ##### The rules are simple:

-* The game starts by clicking on first card
+* The game starts by clicking Start button
 * Choose your hero
 * You can move a hero by pressing keyboard's buttons (up, right, down, left)
 * To win the game you need to reach water avoiding collision with enemies(beetles)